wordofwarning/wordofwarning.org/current/2023-emergency/afternoon/index.md

 <hr>
 **GOWD** · *fleaBalls*

-A real no-hander!
+*A real no-hander!*

 Performers: Riley Hamshaw-Mills & Benji Paget.
-Special Thanks to Jane.
+Special thanks to Jane.

 GOWD is an art collective of theatre-makers that strive to create new and experimental/post-dramatic works of visual art spanning from performance art to contemporary theatre.
 Formed by three recent alumni of Kingston University, it is freely open for anyone to get involved.
-Its goal is to be a warm and supportive environment for any experimental artist to grow and evolve in, regardless of qualification or background.
+Its goal is to be a warm and supportive environment for any experimental artist to grow and evolve.

 <a href="https://instagram.com/rambunccc" target="_blank">Insta rambunccc</a> · <a href="https://instagram.com/beboptheatre" target="_blank">Insta beboptheatre</a>
 <hr>